-Jon Johanson and Ying Gao from Team F and Sabah Sabaghy from Team C will be responsible for the surface roughness measurements during SMAPEx-4.
-Three surface roughness profiles will be acquired within each major land cover type present in each focus area.
-Each measurement will consist of two, 3m-long profiles, one oriented parallel to the look direction of the PLIS radar (eastwest)and one perpendicular to it (north-south).
-The exact location of the 3 profilers is left to Team F. The 3 measurements should cover the variability of surface conditions observed within the land cover patch of interest.
+Members of Team F will be responsible for the surface roughness measurements during SMAPEx-5.
+Three surface roughness profiles will be acquired within each major land use and land cover type present in each focus area.
+Each measurement will consist of two, 3m-long profiles.
+In non-furrowed fileds, one will be oriented parallel to the look direction of the PLIS radar (east-west)and one perpendicular to it (north-south).
+In furrowed fields, the exact location of the 3 profiles is left to Team F. The 3 measurements should cover the variability of surface conditions observed within the land cover patch of interest.